mxtlrr/theta/docs/SYSCALLS.md

 # Developer Guide -- Syscalls
 When developing applications for theta, be it a graphing calculator, or a simple hello world, you must somehow interact with the kernel.
 This is where syscalls come into play.
+Theta uses `int 37` (IRQ5) for this purpose.

 Currently, there are 2:
 - `sys_write`